HumanCellAtlas/data-store/Readme.md

 * [Documentation (Read the Docs)](https://fusillade.readthedocs.io/)
 * [Package distribution (PyPI)](https://pypi.python.org/pypi/fusillade)

+# Policies

+## Special Fusillade Context Keys

+In the same way AWS iam provides [context keys available to all services](https://docs.aws.amazon .com/IAM/latest/UserGuide/reference_policies_condition-keys.html#condition-keys-globally-available), fusillade provides context keys that can be used in your policies.

+- `fus:groups` - is a list of groups the current user belongs.
+This can be used to restrict permission based on the group association
+- `fus:roles` - is a list of roles the current user belongs.
+This can be used to restrict permission based on the role association
+- `fus:user_email` - is the email of the user.
+This can be used to restrict permission based on the users email.

 ### Bugs
 Please report bugs, issues, feature requests, etc. on [GitHub](https://github.com/HumanCellAtlas/fusillade/issues).